Flu Clinics 2019

 Flu is an unpredictable virus that can cause illness in most people.
 It can cause severe illness and even death among vulnerable groups including older groups, pregnant woman and people with an underlying health condition.

 At Haworth Medical Practice we offer all our patients deemed to be at risk of flu the vaccination.
-We have pre-bookable appointments available.
-Please contact reception on 01535 642255 for more information.
+All eligible patients will be notified by text message.
+If you have not consented to texts please contact reception.

 From 1st October 2018 Modality are working collaboratively with all GP Practices across Airedale, Wharfedale and Craven to offer patients increased access to routine appointments with GP's, Nurses and other healthcare professionals.